mushroomhostage/RealisticChat/README.md

 marks will make you yell louder: "*help!!!!*".
 Yelling will also make garbled messages clearer.
 However, yelling comes at the cost of decreasing your hunger level!

-If you want to talk to people nearby but hide your chat from other players, you can decrease your chat range by **whispering**, for example: "*(lets go)*".
-Other players within the smaller range will be able to hear your whispering (whispering into the ear of an individual player is not yet supported).
+If you want to talk to people very close by but hide your chat from others further away, you can decrease your chat range by **whispering**, for example: "*(lets go)*".
+Only players within the smaller range will be able to hear your whispering.

 For long-range communication, use a **walkie talkie** (compass).
 Hold the compass in your *hand* and speak as normal, and your voice will be transmitted through the device up to 1000 meters